FRANCINE HOUBEN. MECANOO

 Francine Houben lives in Rotterdam, a modern city where the skyline is dotted with buildings designed by world renowned architects; including her award winning Montevideo Skyscraper (2005).
 It was in this dynamic city that she directed and curated the First International Architecture Biennale Rotterdam (2003), with the theme, ‘Mobility, a room with a view’.
 She has realised numerous signature projects throughout the Netherlands and Europe including Philips Business Innovation Centre, FiftyTwoDegrees in Nijmegen, (2005-2006), La Llotja Theatre and Conference Centre in Lleida, Spain (2009) and the Delft University of Technology Library (1999).
 Currently, she is expanding her architectural vision to other continents with the design of Taiwan’s largest theatre complex, The Wei-Wu-Ying Center for the Arts in Kaohsiung (2014), Dudley Municipal Center in Boston (USA) and Shenzhen Cultural Center (China).
 In 2011 the book Dutch Mountains was released, a chronicle of Francine Houben and eight special projects in five different countries.

-“Architecture must appeal to all the senses and is never a (purely) intellectual, conceptual or a visual consideration alone.
-Architecture is about combining all of the individual elements into a single concept.
-In the end, what counts is the arrangement of form and emotion.
-Architecture should touch all the senses.”
+“Architecture must appeal to all the senses.
+Architecture is never a purely intellectual, conceptual, or visual game alone.
+Architecture is about combining all the individual elements into a single concept.
+What counts in the end is the arrangement of form and emotion.”

 Francine Houben, architect/creative director Mecanoo Architecten.